 Apparently, Beethoven’s lodgings faced the street, while Grillparzer and family had rooms looking over the back garden.

-As Grillparzer tells it, his mother liked to sit on the corridor between the two sets of rooms and listen to Beethoven play (imagine!).
+As Grillparzer tells it, his mother liked to sit on the corridor between the two sets of rooms and listen to Beethoven play.
+A little like having a private concert of sorts with one of the world’s greatest ever musicians.

-Unfortunately, the maestro was none too pleased to have an eavesdropper while he worked.
+However, it seems the maestro eventually noticed.
+Rather than enjoying the attention, he was none too pleased to have an eavesdropper while he worked.

 (Photo of the rear courtyard of the house, as printed on a postcard sometime after 1904; Wien Museum Inv.-Nr.
 105275/200; excerpt reproduced with permission under the terms of the CC0 licence)